Art and Craft

 (The lutes of Kremsmünster Abbey, PLV Peißenberg 2020)

-In 2018, the Mozarteum Salzburg commissioned several musical instrument makers to produce exact replicas of the musical instruments in the Salzburg Museum.
-In this context, at the arranged of lutenist Hubert Hoffmann, I measured the originals with the aid of dendrochronology and computer tomography, and thus produced the most accurate possible replica of the 11-course Baroque lute by A. F. Mayer (1723) – body by Michael Gartner (1524) – and the Colachon by Johannes Schorn (1688).
-I also reconstructed the 6-course tenor Renaissance lute by Michael Gartner (1524) for the Mozarteum Salzburg, taking historical representations into account.
+In 2018, the Mozarteum Salzburg commissioned several musical instrument makers to produce exact replicas from musical instruments in the Salzburg Museum.
+In connection with this, and through the mediation of lutenist Hubert Hoffmann, I carried out the measurement of the original 11-courses Baroque lute by A. F. Mayer (1723) – body by Michael Gartner (1524) – as well as the colachon by Johannes Schorn (1688), and made copies that were as accurate as possible using computed tomographys and dendrochronologys.

 On the original instrument, only the age of the soundboard’s wood can be scientifically determined by means of dendrochronological examination (annual ring analysis) (provided that no “old soundboard” has been newly installed).
 For all other components, it is not possible to determine the exact age, or a chronological classification can only be based on the construction tradition.
 Due to frequent modifications (lastly in guitars) or later restorations, it is not possible – or only possible to a limited extent – to determine the exact age of individual instrument parts based on construction tradition.
 Without dendrochronological analysis, the dating of instruments should be treated with caution.

-According to historical sources, the cost of acquiring and maintaining lutes over the same period of time was many times higher than that of string instruments from the violin family.
+The lute has been part of the canon of instruments of the upper class since the 15th century.
+With its peak in the Renaissance as the queen of instruments.
+It was seen as a status symbol in aristocratic society and had high monetary and symbolic value.
+Comparable to the high reputation and value of the instruments of the violin family and the piano in our bourgeois society.
+According to historical sources, the cost of acquiring and maintaining lutes over the same period of time was many times higher than that of bowed string instruments from the violin family.
 The lutenist Silvius Leopold Weiss received as much annual salary as the entire Dresden court orchestra combined.

-Musical instruments are primarily utilitarian objects for making music and may also be elaborately crafted as a form of art.
-Due to changes in musical aesthetics, many plucked instruments lost their primary utility and disappeared from the Middle Ages through the Renaissance and Baroque periods; yet a possible conversion would ensure its continued use.
-As a result of the fundamental stylistic shift towards classicism around 1800, all Baroque plucked (stringed) instruments lost their primary utility.
-Thereby, the larger number of simple instruments disappeared.
-(Except for the string instruments of the violin family – they were adapted / rebuilt to the changes as far as the models allowed and have been used without interruption until today.)
-The secondary artisanal value ensured that existing Baroque plucked instruments received the necessary attention and promoted their continued existence in the private collections and art cabinets of the time.
-Today, they can be seen as exhibition pieces in museum collections.
-In the present, this has resulted in a quantitatively skewed ratio of simple plucked instruments in favor of artisanal ones with abundant ornamentation.
+Musical instruments are primarily utilitarian objects intended for making music and can also be elaborately crafted.
+Due to changes in musical aesthetics, many plucked instruments lost their utilitarian value and disappeared from the Middle Ages through the Renaissance to the Baroque period.
+A possible redesign ensured their continued use (see Lutes-read more-Transformations).
+As a result of the fundamental stylistic shift towards Classicism, all Baroque plucked string instruments lost their practical value around 1800.
+As a result, the majority of simple instruments disappeared.
+The exception to this development are the bowed string instruments of the violin family.
+They were adapted or rebuilt to reflect the changes, provided the models allowed it, and have been in continuous use to this day.
+The art handcrafted execution of existing "disused" Baroque plucked instruments guaranteed the necessary attention and promoted their continued existence in private collections and art cabinets at the time.
+Today, they can be seen in museum collections as exhibits alongside simpler instruments.
+This has resulted in a quantitatively distorted distribution of simple instruments in favor of elaborately crafted instruments.

 Workbench concerts: